LesFerch/RightClickTools/README.md

 ![image](https://github.com/LesFerch/RightClickTools/assets/79026235/986a33e3-f314-4111-8c8d-49e478b246ad)

-On Windows 11, there is an additional checkbox to allow selecting the context menu type.
+On Windows 11, there's an additional checkbox to allow selecting the context menu type.
 The box will be checked if you've already changed Windows 11 to use the classic context menu.
 Check or uncheck the box to select your preferred context menu type.
 The change, if any, will occur after clicking **Install** or **Remove**.

 ![image](https://github.com/LesFerch/RightClickTools/assets/79026235/800dff00-bb4b-4bbc-9dfe-1c5ff6aef938)